-While the public was celebrating a world without El Patrón, Pablo Escobar's wife and widow Maria Victoria Henao and his two children were figuring out exactly what that meant for their safety.
+While the public was celebrating a world without El Patrón, Pablo Escobar's wife and widow Maria Victoria Henao were figuring out exactly what that meant for their safety.

 When Maria Victoria Henao was just 15 years old, she married her self-proclaimed soulmate.